-- Increase in cost of operation due to inflation. - Effect of Change in interest rate on deposit and lending. - Shortage of loanable fund to meet the prospective lending opportunities. - Retention of qualified and skilled human resources. - Strengthening operational efficiencies to minimize possible inherent risk.
+- Increase in cost of operation due to inflation. - Effect of Change in interest rate on deposit and lending. - Retention of qualified and skilled human resources. - Strengthening operational efficiencies to minimize possible inherent risk.

 External

 - Adverse impact of Covid-19 on various sector of economy result into slow growth of business, default in credit portfolio and increases NPL. - Adverse impact in business due to ongoing global economic crisis. - The regulation of interest spread and base rate squeezes the margin. - Stiff competition from Bank and Financial Institutions. - Challenge to increase revenue growth. - Slow growth of Deposit in the Market. - Economic Risk due to instability in economic sector of Country.